gs-olive/TensorRT/docsrc/contributors/conversion.rst

 *  The input is an output of a node that has already been converted

-   *  In this case the ITensor of the output has added to the ``value_tensor_map``, The conversion stage will add the ITensor to the list of args for the converter
+   *  In this case the ITensor of the output has added to the ``value_tensor_map``.
+      The conversion stage will add the ITensor to the list of args for the converter

 *  The input is from a node that produces a static value

-   *  There are nodes that produce static values, typically used to store parameters for operators, we need to evaluate these nodes at conversion time to be able to convert a op.
+   *  There are nodes that produce static values, typically used to store parameters for operators, we need to evaluate these nodes at conversion time to be able to convert an op.
 The conversion system will look for a node evaluator in the evaluator registry and run it on the node.
 The IValue produced will be entered in the conversion context ``evaluated_value_map`` and added to the list of args for the converter.
 If the node to be evaluated takes inputs, the conversion stage will recursively resolve dependencies until the final